 Onguma Bush Camp: Our full report

+During 2012, Onguma Bush Camp was refurbished and significantly enlarged to create a smart-looking lodge with 18 rooms, bringing it more in line with the other Onguma properties.
 All rooms are air-conditioned and have mosquito nets over the beds.
-Each is also equipped with a tea and coffee station, hairdryers and air conditioning/ceiling fans.
+Each is also equipped with a tea and coffee station, hairdryer and ceiling fan.

 At the entrance to the main area of Onguma Bush Camp is the large reception area with a curio shop.
-Along shaded paved pathways, you will find the “lapa" (an open-sided thatched area) that contain a dining area and bar plus split level lounge areas.
-The lounge and dining areas overlooks the waterhole and is somewhere lovely to sit and relax.
-In addition to these areas, there is also a games room for children.
-Across a lawn is a sparkling swimming pool with shaded sunloungers and a platform overlooking the waterhole.
+Along shaded paved pathways, you will find the ‘lapa’ (an open-sided thatched area) that contains a dining area and bar plus split-level lounge areas, all with views of the waterhole.
+In addition, there is a games room for children, while across the lawn is a sparkling swimming pool with shaded sunloungers and a platform overlooking the waterhole.

-Our viewOnguma is the only fenced camp on the Onguma reserve and because of this, it is an ideal base for families travelling with young children.
-Because of its convenient access to the Etosha National Park, it can be a great base from which to explore the Park.
+Our viewOnguma is the only fenced camp on the Onguma Reserve and because of this, it is the best option here for families travelling with younger children.
+Because of its convenient access to the Etosha National Park, it can be a great base from which to explore the park.

-Ideal length of stay: A two or three night stay is recommended here.
+Ideal length of stay: A two- or three-night stay is ideal here.

 Food & drink